Best Things To Do In Paris Fourth District

 The construction of the Hôtel de Ville began in 1357 and was designed by the architect Etienne Marcel.
 Since its first construction, Hôtel de Ville is home of the municipal institution of the city of Paris.
 From 1357 until 1882, the palace was reconstructed multiple times.
 Especially after a huge fire it endured in 1871, when plenty of important documents were lost.

-The inside of the building are simply stunning, but if you want to visit, you have to have the permission of the hosts.
+The inside of the building is simply stunning, but if you want to visit, you have to have the permission of the hosts.
 But the outsides are actually as gorgeous as the insides.
 Plus, the Hôtel de Ville organizes plenty of exhibitions all through the year!
 It’s a Parisian landmark you cannot miss.
 On your way to the Notre Dame Cathedral, don’t forget to take a few photos!

 Have lunch at Rue des Rosiers

 If the munchies start to tickle your tummy, you can go to the rue des Rosiers.
 It is located in the heart of the Jewish neighborhood of the Marais.
 There are plenty of restaurants which specialties are falafels, chickpea balls, and many more!
-You won’t regret trying theses dishes.
-However, you need to be aware that there are usually very long waiting queues.
+You won’t regret trying these dishes.
+However, you need to be aware that there are usually very long queues.
 But the wait is worth it!
 If there are so many people waiting for their falafels, it means it is really good.
 The restaurant L’As du Falafel is excellent, so if you are patient and want to try some delicious falafels, you need to go there!

 Admire some contemporary art at Centre Pompidou